 Introduction

-Fly your drone for any number of flight hours[1], and you will face the issue of aircraft maintenance.
-As a remote pilot
+After you fly your drone for any number of flight hours[1], you will face the issue of aircraft maintenance.
+As a remote

 My Experience